-Spring (April 1 to May 31): Springtime guests of Fogo Island are likely to see massive icebergs drifting by their windows and whales breaching just offshore.
+Spring (April 1 to May 31): Springtime guests of Fogo Island are likely to see the first icebergs drifting by their windows and whales breaching just offshore.
 Get a closer look at these wonders while walking island footpaths, or should the pack ice have sufficiently melted from the harbours, take to the water for an optional cruise through Iceberg Alley.

 Trap Berth (June 1 to June 30): Embrace the season’s maritime mood and row a traditional punt boat through coastal waters.
 Landlubbers can explore Fogo’s colorful landscapes during this peak period for wildflower blooms.

 Summer (July 1 to August 31): Head to one of Fogo's sandy beaches where you can go Capelin scooping, spot nesting puffins, and watch whales breaching in Atlantic waters.
 Hidden inland ponds await waders and trout fishermen.

 Berry (September 1 to October 31): Walk ancient footpaths with your picking pail, foraging for blueberries, marsh berries, and partridgeberries.
 Deliver your bounty to the chefs for the preparation of your evening meal.

 Late Fall (November 1 to November 30): Snuggle up next to one of the lodge’s six wood-burning fireplaces with a warm beverage in hand.
 Outside, beach bonfires blaze and caribou have begun to graze—invitations to embrace the escalating chill of the season.

-Winter (December 1 to February 28): Strap on cross-country skis to track caribou across rolling hills, or lace up a pair of skates for a glide across inland ice ponds.
+Winter (December 1 to February 28): Strap on snow shoes to track caribou across rolling hills, or lace up a pair of skates for a glide across inland ice ponds.
 Those hoping to hibernate can retreat to the lodge library or cinema or enjoy live music at the bar.